Configuring Deserialization Error Handling

 The error log topic pageviews_copy_errlog

-will contain the following records:
+contains the following records:

 field has been encoded with base64.
-Since the query could not deserialize the original record, the Kinesis stream's entire data byte array is encoded using base64 and that String is included in the JSON error log payload.
+Since the query could not deserialize the original record, the Kinesis stream's entire data byte array is encoded using base64 and that string is included in the JSON error log payload.

-We can validate that the data
+To validate that the data